 Mindful eating can be practiced with the family.
 Mothers and fathers might like to suggest that the whole family eat slowly and mindfully, focusing on the process of eating and being conscious and awake while at the dinner table.

-- Pranayama (Breathing Exercises)
+4. Pranayama (Breathing Exercises) / Kapalabhati—Ayurveda Breathing Technique

 By meditating on the breath we slow the mind, increase oxygen intake, and fill the body with positive energy.

-The skin is the largest organ in the human body.
-And the skin can be used to remove impurities from the body.
-The key to doing this is sweating.
+One way the body uses the skin is to flush out impurities.
 When we sweat we open the pores, allowing impurities to leave the body through the skin.

 Swedana is a purifying Ayurvedic practice.
 Traditionally, it is done by practicing Abhyana (massage) and then having a herbal steam bath.

-- 6. Drink Ginger Tea
+6. Drink Ginger Tea—Ayurvedic Diet

 Mother nature truly is the source of great health and happiness.
 The sun, water, fresh air… and ginger tea.

-Ginger tea is another great way of boosting Agni (digestive fire) and helps improve digestion.
+Ginger tea is a great way of boosting Agni (digestive fire) and helps improve digestion.
 Your body will be thankful if you drink more ginger tea.